AdaCore/training_material/courses/ada_essentials/240_tasking/02-tasks.rst

 * To wait for multiple entries at the same time use :ada:`select` statement

-  * Task waits until client calls an :ada:`entry` included in :ada:`select`, then executes that block.
+  * Task waits until client calls an :ada:`entry` included in :ada:`select`, then executes that block

   * If multiple calls waiting, the runtime chooses which client to handle